 - 1 tsp garlic powder

 - 1/8 tsp ground cloves

 - 1 cup textured vegetable protein (TVP)

-- 1/4 cup quick-cooking rolled oats (NOT instant or old fashioned)
+- 1/4 cup quick-cooking rolled oats (NOT instant according to the cookbook)

-- 2 TBS soy sauce (or tamari or Bragg’s Liquid Aminos)
+- 2 tablespoons soy sauce (or Liquid Aminos)

-- 1 TBS creamy peanut butter (or tahini, or any other nut or seed butter)
+- 1 tablespoon creamy peanut butter (can also use tahini, or any other nut or seed butter)

 - 1/4 cup whole wheat flour

 - Combine the sage, fennel, thyme, black pepper, paprika, garlic powder, onion powder, marjoram, cayenne pepper, cloves, nutmeg, oats and TVP in a medium sized bowl, and mix well.

 - Add the hot water, ketchup and soy sauce.
 Mix well.